Osaka Station

 Train Services

-There are 5 different trains running on the Sanyo Shinkansen line: the Nozomi, Hikari, Kodama, Mizuho and Sakura.
-The Nozomi is the fastest and most frequent train service as it stops at only the largest stations on the route.
-However, this train is not covered by the Japan Rail Pass.
-If you wish to use the Japan Rail Pass, your best choice is the Hikari, which is the next fastest train.
-The Kodama is also covered by the Japan Rail Pass, but is the slowest service as it stops at every station on the way.
+There are 5 different train services running on the Sanyo Shinkansen line: the Nozomi, Hikari, Kodama, Mizuho and Sakura.
+The Nozomi is the fastest and most frequent service, because it stops at only the largest stations on the route.
+The Mizuho is also a fast service on the Sanyo and Kyushu Shinkansen route.
+Nozomi and Mizuho trains are not covered by the Japan Rail Pass unless you buy the required add-on ticket.

 Platform signs show information in Japanese & English alternately